ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 2. Cryptographic data, such as pre-computed portions of hash trees or commitment openings.

-The first type, serialized user data, can be pruned by removing any entries that have either expired, or to which the service operator's access control policy would never permit access.
+The first type, serialized user data, can be pruned by removing entries that have either expired or have become permanently inaccessible due to the service operator's access control policy.
 A version of a label expires when it is no longer possible to produce a valid search proof for the label-version pair, which happens when all of the necessary log entries have passed their **maximum lifetime** (as defined in {{PROTO}}).